RemyMagnon/LudovaTech-robotics-project/README.md

 ## **Details of the repository:**

-- CAD-models: 3D models of the robot.
+- CAD-models: 3D models of the robots, with additional images included.
-- robot-code: Main C++ code of the robot on the Teensy 4.1 microcontroller.
+- robot-code: Main C++ code of the robots on the Teensy 4.1 microcontroller.
 - camera-code: Image recognition Python code on the OpenMV camera.
-- LudovaTech poster: Overview of the project and inner workings of the robot (graphic design courtesy of @D'Artagnant).
+- LudovaTech poster: Overview of the project and inner workings of the robots (graphic design courtesy of @D'Artagnant).
+- LudovaTech design document: Detailed technical description of the robots and overview of our participation in competitions.

 ## **What I worked on:**